Shpadoinkle/tech_tinkers/2023/rick_morty_api/README.md

 ## Rick and Morty graphql playground
 - Felt like playground with some of the free graphql libraries.
+#### Update - abandoned
+- Had some intital ideas for this as the GraphQL documentation listed data like dimension origins etc..
+    - ie.. rarities/groupings of cards etc based on dimensions
+- but majority of this data was either null or generic information that didnt separate characters in any useful way.
+- Lost interest due to data limitations
 ## Deployment
 #### Web
 - Web version Deployed to firebase hosting.